Naereen/web-sphinx/index_en.rst

 I'm studying *mathematics* and *Computer Science*, and I'm currently in *two* different MSc (one in each of those domains).

-.. warning:: I was in Luxembourg for the weekend !
+.. note:: I was in Luxembourg for the weekend !

 Contact addresses
 ^^^^^^^^^^^^^^^^^